tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 $ pip install dtool
 ```

-Let us use dtool to look at the descriptive metadata of a dataset stored
+dtool can be used to retrieve and display the descriptive metadata of a
-in the cloud.
+dataset.
+In the example below the URL refers to a dataset hosted in the cloud.

 ```
 $ dtool readme show http://bit.ly/Ecoli-ref-genome